-Hi readers!
 First of all, I need to take a moment to say a very sappy, heartfelt thank you.
 Thank you for reading, thank you for commenting, thank you for your encouragement and your inspiration.
 I appreciate you more than I could ever tell you.
-This site has been a huge dream of mine and in the last year or so, I have had to privilege to make it happen (with the help of some incredibly talented professionals - thank you, Erin :)!).
+This platform has been a huge dream of mine and in the few years, I have had to privilege to finally make it happen.

-So that you have some context… this “post” was written more than a year ago when I officially decided that I was going to start this site.
-I was in the midst of teaching music and chorus at a junior high school full time, starting my private lesson business, Lessons By Brooke & Company, LLC., and preparing to go back to school for nutritional therapy (through the NTA – I will graduate as an NTC in June!).
-I was proctoring our second round of PARCC testing and spewing these thoughts onto a yellow legal pad as I walked around a classroom of students that I loved, watching them waste their precious learning hours on yet another standardized test.
-I decided that no matter what, I needed this to be my very first post because it perfectly describes where I was (and still am) coming from and the origin of this site.
+So that you have some context… the following was written in April of 2016.
+I was in the midst of teaching music and chorus at a junior high school full time, starting my private lesson business, Lessons By Brooke & Company, LLC., and preparing to go back to school for nutritional therapy (through the NTA ).
+I was proctoring our second round of the PARCC test and spewing these thoughts onto a yellow legal pad as I walked around a classroom full of students that I loved, watching them waste their precious learning hours on yet another standardized test.
+I decided that no matter what, I needed this to be my very first post because it perfectly describes what sparked me to make big changes in my life.
 Check out more on my story in the “about me” section.
 I imagine that I will continue to write on some of these topics, as they are passions of my “forever an educator” brain and soul.
 Enjoy!

 Today I finally decided to let go.